 - Culture might play a role, but you better ignore it.
 If you have preconceived notions about who will plagiarize, you will likely monitor the work of those students more closely (similar to racial profiling) and consequently uncover more cases, thereby reinforcing your existing prejudices.

 I suspect that this possible cultural effect on plagiarism is fast becoming a non-issue.
-Is the influence of the Internet in enabling quick-and-easy copying (and the related shifting attitudes towards intellectual copyright) now having a much stronger effect than any cultural differences?
+I would argue that the influence of the Internet in enabling quick-and-easy copying and the related shifting attitudes towards intellectual copyright are now having a much stronger effect than any cultural differences.

 4. The Responsibilities of Teachers